Software-Research-Lab/inference-root-derivative-noun/README.md

 | rational  | system  | 24 |

 ```
-<sub>output: computer is azoic and rational, it is good, plus, the computer is a machine, program, logic<sub>
+output: computer is azoic and rational, it is good, plus, the computer is a machine, program, logic
 ```

 Following training experiment test example represents what proper training means for a particular attitude with direct positive attachment:

 ```
-  <sub>input: game is good<sub>
+ input: game is good
 ```

 and negative keys:

 ```
-  <sub>input: destruction is bad\
+ input: destruction is bad
-  input: war is destruction\
+  input: war is destruction
-  input: war is game<sub>
+  input: war is game
 ```

 At first glance, it is a neutral definition of war, in another context may have a different meaning, but the correct conclusion, it is undesirable to associate positive objects with negative ones:

 ```
-  <sub>input: destruction\
+  input: destruction
-  output: destruction is violence<sub>
+  output: destruction is violence
 ```

    Hypothetically negative meaning:

 ```
-  <sub>input: war\
+  input: war
-  output: probably war is love, confirm if my hypothesis is true\
+  output: probably war is love, confirm if my hypothesis is true
-  input: no\
+  input: no
   output: Sometimes things are not clear for me enough, I can incorrectly assess the meaning with opposite and wrong definitions, not corresponding to the truth.
 To fix this error, you should teach me the true value of the subjects to make me know what it means.
-That’s why you have to teach me right.<sub>
+That’s why you have to teach me right.
 ```

 The preponderance of the incorrect answer accounts for the greater or equal number of connections with root key value from whole memory analysis.
 In the case of the program, it is easy to balance this error with adding new keys, as for particular values, also for interrelated oppositions scales.